Early, Middle and Exceptional EducationWorking Title:

 At Millersville University we are committed to fostering a learning and working environment that promotes diversity to foster a climate of inclusion.
 EPPIIC values and the principles of Inclusive Excellence are an essential part of the foundation for our learning and working environment.
 Millersville University is an equal opportunity employer and, in compliance with federal and state laws and university policy, is committed to providing equal educational and employment opportunities for all persons without regard to age, color, national origin, race, religion, disability, veteran status, sex, sexual orientation, gender identity or gender expression.
 Individuals from traditionally underrepresented populations are encouraged to apply.

-- At least five years full-time teaching experience in U.S. schools.
+- Five years of successful full-time PK-12 teaching experience in the U.S.

-- Evidence of ability to successfully teach diverse student populations.
+- Evidence of ability to conduct and supervise scholarly activities.

 - Successful interview.